If you have any questions about the CalABLE program, please contact CalABLE.

 Internal Revenue Service (IRS) rules for determining program eligibility were finalized in November of 2015.

 The Board received program funding in July of 2016 to begin development and implementation of the CalABLE Program.
-The Board hopes to launch the CalABLE Program by Fall 2017.
+The Board hopes to launch the CalABLE Program by late Fall 2017 or early Winter 2018.
 To view the full implementation schedule, view Phase I and Phase II.

 Staff are currently in the process of ensuring that a vast coalition of stakeholders and impacted state, local and federal agencies are all involved in the development of this savings plan.
 Interested parties are encouraged to participate in the program design and implementation process.
 Connect with us via email, our ListServ or on Facebook, Twitter, or YouTube.